ejulien/FABGen/readme.md

 Fabgen is a set of Python scripts to generate C++ binding code to different languages.
 It was written as a SWIG replacement for the Harfang Multimedia Framework (http://www.harfang3d.com).

-## Author
+## Authors

 Fabgen is written and maintained by Emmanuel Julien for the Harfang Multimedia Framework (http://www.harfang3d.com).
+Fabgen GO is written and maintained by Thomas Simonnet for the Harfang Multimedia Framework (http://www.harfang3d.com).

 ## License